LamaKhaledd/Web/README.md

 5. Volunteer Coordination: Organizes volunteers for garden maintenance, events, and workshops.<br>
 6. Local Partnership Integration: Connects with local nurseries, farms, and organizations to promote their products and events.<br>
 <br>
-For more details on the features visit the [Wiki](https://github.com/Mohammad-Aker/GreenThumb/wiki) section.
+For more details on the features visit the <a href="https://github.com/Mohammad-Aker/GreenThumb/wiki">Wiki</a> section.

 ## Contributing